 At CQB K-9, our dog training employs night-vision goggles (NVGs), as well as unmanned aerial systems (UAS).
 My patent-pending K-9 helmet camera (Level III-A with GPS), laser devices, covert communications and advanced tactics.
 This puts us at the cutting edge of working-dog technology.
 By moving around on ATVs at night, we can get a team well prepared for “counter-leadership” or “pursuit team” missions.

 And this is why we train like we do — it has to be realistic and hardcore.
 Anything else is second best.
 The night, wind, surprise, speed and superior training is what brings us back alive and sound.
 Breathing is our life force and it helps us to run and swim faster.
 It allows us to get up onto a precipitous ledge, shoot straighter, and clear our heads of negativity and stress.
 I call all this “extreme close-quarter battle” (XCQB) training.
 A dog is my workout partner.
 For a life like this, you need a backpack, good boots, and some steel in your balls to make it all fluid.
 Expect an injury here and there.
-Don’t tweet it, get up and back on it.
+Don’t Tweet it—get up and back on it.
+Stay motivated.